BBC CWR: Problems and closure

-From day one, BBC CWR faced strong competition from the established commercial radio stations in the area.
+From its launch, BBC CWR faced strong competition from the established commercial radio stations in the area.
 Mercia Sound had been an outstanding success since its own launch ten years earlier in 1980.
 Xtra AM, the AM-only sister station of Mercia Sound, also enjoyed high listenership since it split from Mercia and launched in 1989.
 Consequently, CWR seemed to find it difficult to compete for the very large audiences built up by Mercia and Xtra.
 It was, however, well-respected and highly regarded by its regular audience.

 BBC WM merger

-The BBC, under then Director-General of the BBC, John Birt, deemed that CWR was not sufficiently successful in audience terms to warrant its continuation, and within increasing financial constraints in February 1995, CWR was to close.
+The BBC, under then director-general of the BBC, John Birt, deemed that CWR was not sufficiently successful in audience terms to warrant its continuation, and within increasing financial constraints in February 1995, CWR was to close.
 Regular listeners were hugely disappointed and phoned presenter Jon Gaunt to protest about the decision.
 It was ultimately decided that BBC CWR would merge with neighbouring BBC Radio WM in Birmingham, but would operate as an opt-out service from Radio WM with the remainder of the schedule as shared programming.
 This merger took place in May 1995.
 This had the effect of alienating local listeners, whilst paradoxically presenters from WM, such as Ed Doolan, Malcolm Boyden and Tony Butler received high listening figures and distinctions with three Sony Radio Academy Awards, including Radio Station of the Year in 1996.

 Its studios were relocated from Warwick Road to much smaller premises on Greyfriars Road.
 All local programmes except breakfast with Annie Othen, the afternoon show with Bob Brolly, Poles Apart on Wednesdays, and weekend football coverage of Coventry City, were replaced with programming from Birmingham.

 In 2003, the station was re-labelled as BBC WM across Coventry and Warwickshire.